mverboom/zabbix-pve-api/README.md

 This template set uses the Proxmox Virtual Environment API to monitor sytems.

+It is in beta state and might work or it might not.
+Still working on documentation and testing.

 This template set was developed on Zabbix 5.4 in combination with Proxmox 6.
 It might work on older combinations, but this was not tested.